 - Flaxseed meal

 Regardless of the different name iterations, treat all flaxseed nutrition as the same.
 In other words, if it has the word “flax,” then keep it out of your shopping cart.

 A Final Word About Flaxseeds

 We want to make it clear that we’re not suggesting that flaxseeds are as bad as processed chocolate cake or deep-fried Twinkies.
 Flaxseeds are good in many aspects — just not good in others.
 The problem is that modern health circles only look at one element.
-They may look at flaxseed nutrition and proclaim it to be universally healthy just because it contains omega-3s or insoluble fiber.
+They may look at flaxseed nutrition and proclaim it to be universally healthy just because it contains insoluble fiber.

 LEARN MORE: Can Women Benefit From Boosting Testosterone?

 Likewise, researchers may examine the lignan profile and proclaim the polyphenol to be healthy.
 Lignan, after all, has been shown to protect against cardiovascular and breast cancer.
 In this respect, lignans are healthy.
 However, this does not mean it’s universally good for everyone.
 Flaxseed lignans can throw hormonal health out of balance in men.

 You Have Plenty of Other Food Options